 Other things to do in Amsterdam

 Go on a cruise on the canal, it’s really nice and it would be a shame not to do it.
 Here’s a nice cruise to discover Amsterdam.
 Otherwise there are many markets in Amsterdam, take some time to see at least one.
 There’s the Noodermarkt in Jordaan, the Waterlooplein market, the Bloemenmarkt (a flower market), etc… And of course, since you’re in Amsterdam, go on a guided bike tour in the city!
 You can also rent a bicycle and visit Amsterdam freely.
 Rent a bicycle here.
 If you have some time in the Netherlands, you can go visit Rotterdam, or go to Efteling theme park.
+You can also go to the beautiful Keukenhof garden to see tulips in bloom.

 How to get to Amsterdam?